0x1DOCD00D/HiCOND/README.md

 	1) csmith_recorder, which includes our adapted Csmith that can record all the decisions for all program features.
 Here the file install.sh is the installation script of the Csmith

-	2) source, which includes the source code of our tool HDTest.
+	2) source, which includes the source code of our tool HiCOND.
 There are two files:

 		>> pso_autoconfig.py, includes the three steps in our approach: range inferring, diversity measuring, and pso-based searching.